harshit98/harshit98.github.io/about/index.md

 engineer.
 There is still a long way to go, and this site records my progress.

-Here, you'll find some of my **life hobbies, tech-work, and notes** on software development, systems, and machine learning.
+Here, you'll find some of my **life hobbies, tech-work, and notes** on software development, systems, and data engineering.
 I hope that you'll spend a nice time here, feel free to look around!

 ## Background